Invasive Lobular Carcinoma (ILC)

 In many cases, invasive lobular carcinoma causes no symptoms and is found after your doctor sees a suspicious area on a screening mammogram.

 In other cases, you or your doctor may feel a thick or swollen area in your breast.
 ILC is less likely than other breast cancers to cause a hard lump.
-Any of the following unusual changes in the breast can be a first sign of invasive lobular carcinoma:
+This is because lobular breast cancer cells tend to grow in straight lines, forming a sheet rather than a lump.

 swelling of all or part of the breast